Best Cheap Headphones & Earbuds Android Central 2020

 What makes these headphones good is the sound, which is excellent for the price.
 Not surprisingly, the audio spectrum skews into the low end, but it maintains a good balance.
 Passive noise isolation is okay, though, without ANC onboard, you won't be able to block out the outside world entirely.
 The inline controls are responsive with a decent mic for phone calls, no matter the device you use.

 There is easy access to Google Assistant, though the real hands-free experience only works with OnePlus phones.
 The same is true of the quick pairing function, which is also exclusive to the OnePlus.
-In true OnePlus style, there is warp charging, with up to 10 hours of playback after a single 10-minute charge.
+There is warp charging in true OnePlus style, with up to 10 hours of playback after a single 10-minute charge.
 You do have to use the included cable for that speed, though.

 - Excellent sound